MileHacker Logo

 Shared Taxis

 No fixed routes or formal route maps exist for shared taxis.
 They operate flexibly between residential areas and the town center or major commercial zones.
 Payment is always cash directly to the driver.
-Fares are generally fixed for common routes within town, usually ranging from NAD 20-40 per person.
+Fares are generally fixed for common courses within town, usually ranging from NAD 20-40 per person.

 System Overview